sb2nov/mac-setup/Vagrant/README.md

 Create and configure lightweight, reproducible, and portable development environments.
 [Vagrant](http://www.vagrantup.com/) is an amazing tool for managing virtual machines via a simple to use command line interface.

+### Before you start

+In order to simplify the installation process you should install homebrew-cask which provides a friendly homebrew-style CLI workflow for the administration of Mac applications distributed as binaries.
+Refer to [this](../Homebrew/Cask.md) article in order to install homebrew-cask.

 ### Install

 Vagrant uses [Virtualbox](https://www.virtualbox.org/) to manage the virtual dependencies.
 You can directly download virtualbox and install or use homebrew for it.